 If you are looking for guidance on research methods or advanced analytics, I can help you.
 Regardless of industry sector, the same fundamental principles apply if you wish to obtain the most valid and reliable findings possible, within budgetary constraints.
 You can be assured at the outset that I maintain total transparency in data sourcing and modeling; so all steps will be clearly documented to withstand the scrutiny of your intended audience.

 I have studied the methodological challenges underlying every step of end user research, starting from survey sample design and weighting, coverage and nonresponse errors, psychometric tool development, cognitive biases in recall and response across multiple modes of data collection, and techniques to assess data quality and veracity.
-I am also adept at factorial experimental designs, including discrete choice models, embedded within probability-based sample designs, thus assuring both valid causal inference as well as generalizability of research findings.
+I am also adept at factorial experimental designs, including discrete choice models, embedded within probability-based survey sample designs, thus assuring both valid causal inference as well as generalizability of research findings.

 Let's talk if you want valid and reliable research output.